-Sales Training for Engineers – why it’s needed and how it can help firms thrive
+Sales Training for Engineers – why it’s needed and how it helps firms thrive

-But when engineers come face to face with ‘selling’…
+But when these engineers come face to face with ‘selling’ they tend to share common struggles

-Another common theme is that increasingly these employees are being asked to develop new relationships with clients and uncover opportunities for more work.
+Increasingly these employees are being asked to develop new relationships with clients and uncover opportunities for more work.
+However, this tends to take our technical experts right out of their comfort zones.
+They generally do not see themselves as having ‘the gift of the gab’.

-Let’s just say the words ‘sales training’ will cause some engineers to shift uncomfortably in their seats!
+Indeed, even the idea of undertaking ‘sales training’ will cause some engineers to shift uncomfortably in their seats!

 The Engineering Sector is under pressure

-Beside this, some parts of this sector have been severely affected by the economic downturn and reduction in public spending.
+To give some background, the shift towards engineers engaging in sales conversations comes after some parts of the sector have been severely affected by the economic downturn and reduction in public spending.
 Client demands for better service and better quality have coincided with demands to reduce margins.
 As we know, some companies have not survived, and those that have face stiff competition and have to work harder than ever to win work and retain clients.

 Therefore, although the need to win more and better priced work is growing in the engineering sector, the people who are being asked to contribute to meet this aim are not necessarily skilled-up in these areas of business development, client retention and growth.
 That’s an equation that doesn’t add up to success.